CF20852/ESP32-DHT22-Mosquitto-Client-Server-System/README.md

 CREATE DATABASE <your_database_name>
 quit
 ```
-12. For the remainder of the setup, you'll use a browser to connect to NodeRED and Grafana.
-NodeRED is at <your_Raspberry_Pi_IP_Address>:1880, and Grafana is at <your_Raspberry_Pi_IP_Address>:3000.
-NodeRED is used to set up the data transfer from Mosquitto to InfluxDB.
+12. For the remainder of the setup, you'll use a browser to connect to Node-RED and Grafana.
+Node-RED is at <your_Raspberry_Pi_IP_Address>:1880, and Grafana is at <your_Raspberry_Pi_IP_Address>:3000.
+Node-RED is used to set up the data transfer from Mosquitto to InfluxDB.
 Grafana is used to display the data in table, time series, bar chart, or whatever format that Grafana provides and you like.
-Let's start with NodeRED.
+Let's start with Node-RED.
 13. In your browser, navigate to <your_Raspberry_Pi_IP_Address>:1880.
 (That's port 1880 on your Raspberry Pi IP address.)
 Let's hope there isn't a firewall between your browser and that port on the Pi.
 If there is, you might have to reconfigure your firewall to let traffic through that port.
 How to do that is _way_ beyond the scope of this document.
-14. The GUI for NodeRED should now be in your browser window.
+14. The GUI for Node-RED should now be in your browser window.
 On the left-hand side, you'll see a lengthy list of "nodes," grouped under headings like "common," "function," "network," "sequence," "parser," "storage," etc.
      - From "network," choose "mqtt in" and drag it onto the Flow grid.
      - From "function," choose "function" and drag it onto the Flow grid to the right of the "mqtt in" node.
      - From "storage," choose "influxdb out" (not "influxdb in") and drag it onto the Flow grid to the right of the "function" node.